tlively/learn-gfx-hal/book/src/06_textures.md

     )?;
 ```

-This could technically be either before or after the call to `create_pipeline` (since
+This could technically be either before or after the call to `create_pipeline`
-neither depends on the other), but since it's "step 4" in this process, and `create_pipeline`
+(since neither depends on the other), but since it's "step 4" in this process,
-// TODO.
+and `create_pipeline` had steps 1 through 3, we'll put it after
+`create_pipeline`.

 ## Write The Descriptors Into The DescriptorSet

-Once all the resources which will be bound as `Descriptors` and the `DescriptorSet` exist
+Once all the resources which will be bound as `Descriptors` and the
-at the same time (after `create_pipeline` and after we have our `LoadedImage`), we can write the
+`DescriptorSet` exist at the same time (after `create_pipeline` and after we
-one into the other.
-This binds the specific ImageView (being used as a SampledImage descriptor) and
+have our `LoadedImage`), we can write the one into the other.
+This binds the
+specific ImageView (being used as a SampledImage descriptor) and Sampler (being
-Sampler (being used as a Sampler descriptor) which we created into that specific DescriptorSet.
+used as a Sampler descriptor) which we created into that specific DescriptorSet.

 ```rust
     // 5.
 You write the descriptors into the descriptor set using